-Maybe the frisk and salty one (in general) had better stay away from conform settings where people must feign (or only feign and copy) to look good.
+Maybe the frisk and salty one (in general) had better stay away from conform, but degrading settings where people must feign (or only feign and copy) to look good.

 Many would insist that missing craftsmen at times is a big and over-arching problem, and that there are more facets and nuances to it than that the plumber or carpenter decides to play dead - maybe figurative, one way or other.

 The frisk and salty carpenters tend to be reckoned with as strong, the others hardly that -

 The carpenter and brick-layer that are only absent, are forgotten as their influence abates somehow.